 Not necessarily, but you will need to be able to provide verification that your net monthly income exceeds your monthly expenses.

 I work full-time, can I be a foster or adoptive parent?

 Yes.
 We will evaluate your work schedule and need for childcare.
-Foster parenting does require flexibility in your work schedule though in order to schedule appointments with your Licensing Worker, the DCS Case Manager, and other team members during business hours.
+Foster parenting does require flexibility in your work schedule though in order to schedule appointments with your HRT Foster Care Specialist, the DCS Case Manager, and other team members during business hours.
 Placement of children is also done primarily during business hours.

 Do I have to own a home?

 No. Foster parents must have stable housing with sufficient bedroom space.

 No. Many foster parents do not have any experience working with children.
 We can assist you with identifying training or books to read to learn more about caring for children in general as well as children who have experienced trauma.